Yu-Gi-Oh!: Reception

 The manga has sold over million copies worldwide.
 In December 2002, Shonen Jump received the ICv2 Award for "Comic Product of the Year" due to its unprecedented sales numbers and its successfully connecting comics to both the television medium and the Yu-Gi-Oh! collectible card game, one of the top CCG games of the year.
 In August 2008, TV Tokyo reported that over billion Yu-Gi-Oh! cards had been sold worldwide.
 By 2011, it had sold billion cards worldwide.
+The franchise generated $5 billion in retail sales.

 John Jakala of Anime News Network reviewed the Yu-Gi-Oh! manga in 2003 as part of reviewing the U.S. Shonen Jump publication.
 Jakala said that while the commercials for the second series anime made it appear "completely uninteresting," the manga was "unexpectedly dark and moody."
 Jakala added that at one moment the series reminded him of "Neil Gaiman's work: Yugi finds himself drawn into a magical world of ancient forces where there are definite rules that must be obeyed."
 Jakala concluded that the fact the series uses games as plot devices "opens up a lot of story possibilities" and that he feared that the series had the potential to "simply devolve into a tie-in for the popular card game."

 Jason Thompson, the editor of the English version of the manga, ranked Yu-Gi-Oh! as number three of his five personal favorite series to edit, stating that he thinks "the story is actually pretty solid for a shonen manga" and that "you can tell it was written by an older man because of the obsession with death, and what might come after death, which dominates the final story arc," enjoying all the RPG and card gaming terminology found within the series.

 Lisa Takeuchi Cullen argued that the manga series started to garner more popularity among Japanese children with the second series because of its somewhat "dark story lines, leggy girls and terrifying monsters".
 Cullen speculated that the series was not popular among Japanese parents, due to it being more intended for teenagers rather than the younger children that make up the audience for franchises such as Pokémon.

 In TV Asahi's 2006 poll of the Top 100 Anime, Yu-Gi-Oh! came in 96th.
 Yu-Gi-Oh! was featured by Bandai as part of their Candy Toy toy line.

 Cultural impact

-A fandub parody video of Yu-Gi-Oh! was uploaded on YouTube on July 15, 2006, by Martin Billany (also known as LittleKuriboh) titled Yu-Gi-Oh: The Abridged Series – Episode One Redux.
+A fandub parody series of Yu-Gi-Oh!, titled Yu-Gi-Oh!: The Abridged Series, was created by Bea Billany (also known as LittleKuriboh), who uploaded the first episode of the series on YouTube on July 15, 2006.
 After becoming popular, it started a trend among anime communities to produce abridged series for different works.

 During the 2024 US Olympic track and field trials, Noah Lyles showed off Yu-Gi-Oh! cards Blue Eyes White Dragon and Exodia to the camera before running.